An external picture of the late 19th century Bletchley Manor in a mix of Victorian Gothic, Tudor, and Dutch Baroque styles

 Very hush-hush

-All level of skills were required to keep this well-oiled machine running.
-A large number of employees were Oxbridge educated and were sought after if they spoke different languages.
-Particularly the Italian, German, Japanese and French speakers.
+All levels of skills were required to keep this well-oiled machine running.
+A large number of employees were Oxbridge educated and were sought after if they spoke different languages, particularly Italian, German, Japanese, and French speakers.

 A selection of framed cartoon motivational images from Bletchley Park